Much easier than you think

 After lots of messing around and figuring out, we're one step from moving to Oxford!

-Adverbs, adverbs, every where, nor any use for them. (aka Rowling's editor needed regular expressions)
+Adverbs, adverbs, every where, nor any use for them.

 The software side was disappointingly easy; the hardware unsurprisingly messy.
-They sound better than any smart speaker, and don't spy on me!

 It's time to incorporate real-world outcomes in your loss function.